managarm/managarm-infrastructure/README.rst

 License and copyright
 =====================
-All work held under the umbrella of this repository is MIT licensed.
+All work held under the umbrella of this repository is MIT licensed except where otherwise specified.
 See LICENSE_ for the full text of this notice.

 .. _LICENSE: ./LICENSE